pkarsy/persist_mqtt/README.md

 > import  pt
 > pt.zero() # Creates an empty pool of variables.
 ```
 **Do not skip the pt.zero() step, the module will not work !
-This step needs to be done only once.
+This step must to be done only once.
 Do not put a pt.zero() in a script**

 After this and for interactive use (Berry Scripting Console), the module can be loaded as usual.

 **IMPORTANT !**
 For use by automatically loaded code, special attention is needed.
-When the module is imported it needs some time to fetch(asynchronously, after the script is finished) the variables from the server.
-Any code trying to use the module in this timeframe, will find it in an unusable state (all variables are nil).
+When the module is imported it needs some time to fetch(asynchronously) the variables from the server.
+Any code trying to use the module in this timeframe, will find it in an unusable state (all variables will be nil).

 **Note that we cannot just wait pt.ready() to become true.** Berry is single threaded, and code like "while !pt.ready() end" will not allow the pt module to actually get ready(to receive MQTT messages) and will deadlock and freeze the whole ESP32 tasmota system.